EvanBacon/react-nothing/README.md

 > AKA: React zen mode

-React Native renderer for nothing.
+A universal React renderer for absolutely nothing.
 Inspired by the React Conf talk about building a [custom renderer for React](https://www.youtube.com/watch?v=CGpMlWVcHok).

 Conceptually the host environment is nothing.